Egypt

 Egypt joined the IMF in 1945 as one of its founding members.
 Since then, the country has engaged with the IMF through multiple lending programs and policy consultations.

 Egypt joined the World Bank Group in 1945.
 Since then, the World Bank has supported Egypt through various development projects and programs.
-The World Bank currently has 16 active projects in Egypt and 3 projects in the pipeline.
+As of August 2025, the World Bank has 16 active projects in Egypt.

 African Development Bank (AfDB)

 Egypt became a member of the African Development Bank Group in 1964.
-Since then, the AfDB has supported numerous development initiatives across various sectors in the country, investing in a total of 115 projects.
-Currently, the AfDB has 11 ongoing projects in Egypt.
+Since then, and as of August 2025, the AfDB has supported numerous development initiatives across various sectors in the country, investing in a total of 127 projects.
+Currently, the AfDB has 10 ongoing projects in Egypt.

 The AfDB’s Country Strategy Paper (CSP) for Egypt spans the period from 2022 to 2026.
 The main objective of the CSP 2022-2026 is to build a competitive and resilient economy through private sector development and addressing the country’s vulnerability to climate change.